Leica M9

 The Leica M9 is a full-frame digital rangefinder camera from Leica Camera AG.
 It was introduced in September 2009.
-It uses an 18.5-megapixel Kodak image sensor, and is compatible with almost all M mount lenses.
+It uses an 18.5-megapixel Kodak image sensor and is compatible with almost all M mount lenses.

 Features

 The M9 uses an 18.5-megapixel Kodak (KAF-18500) CCD image sensor that was developed specifically for the camera.

-The M9 supports most M-mount lenses—with only a few older models not suitable due to protruding elements of the lens into the camera body.
+The M9 boasts frameline pairs for 28/90, 35/135 and 50/75 and it supports most M-mount lenses—with only a few older models not suitable due to protruding elements of the lens into the camera body.

 Reception

 The M9 was introduced by Leica on 9 September 2009, in New York City.
 The launch (which also introduced the Leica X1 and Leica S2 models) included a live video webcast, and featured a guest appearance by the musician Seal.

 In 2011, Leica verified a malfunction that may prevent the camera from saving images to certain SanDisk cards and issued a firmware update in July 2012, that made "further improvements of SD-Card compatibility".